-We are skilled and passionate about solving global energy problems.
-Energy has been at the core of TI’s innovation since the 1930s.
-Current worldwide attention to energy efficiency provides TI with a great opportunity to shape energy technology design, reduce power consumption and boost product longevity.
+TI is passionate about solving global energy problems, which have been at the core of the company's innovations since the 1930s.
+Current worldwide attention to energy efficiency provides us with a great opportunity to shape energy technology design, reduce power consumption, and boost product longevity.

-Smart energy technologies help make renewable energy more cost-effective and efficient, which is why TI is harnessing often untapped energy sources – wind, solar, vibration and even body heat – to reduce the world’s reliance on fossil fuels and promote the use of alternative, smarter sources.
+Smart energy technologies make renewable energy more cost-effective and efficient, which is why we are developing products that improve the performance of uncommon energy sources – wind, solar, vibration and even body heat.
+This will reduce the world's reliance on fossil fuels and promote the use of alternative, efficient resources.

-- In India alone, up to 60 percent of the power generated falls off the grid before it ever reaches the home.
+- In India alone, up to 60 percent of the power generated is lost before it ever reaches the consumer.

 - Utilities cannot always identify how energy is being used and where power outages exist.

 - Outdated power infrastructures are overtaxed as energy consumption increases.